dizzydaizy/auth-oauth-user.js/README.md

         <code>string</code>
       </th>
       <td>
-        Only relevant if token was created by GitHub Apps and token expiration is enabled.
+        Only relevant if token was created by a GitHub App and token expiration is enabled.
 Date timestamp in <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/toISOString">ISO 8601</a> standard.
 Example: <code>2021-07-01T00:00:0.000Z</code>
       </td>
     </tr>
   </tbody>